mythz/java-linq-examples/README.md

   - Outputs ending with `...` illustrates only a partial response is displayed.
   - The C# ObjectDumper util used is downloadable from MSDN - [ObjectDumper.zip](http://code.msdn.microsoft.com/Visual-Studio-2008-C-d295cdba/file/46086/1/ObjectDumper.zip)

-The Java LINQ Examples are limited to Java 1.7 so they're usable with Java 1.7 on Android.
+The Java LINQ Examples are limited to Java 1.7 so they're available on Android.

 LINQ - Restriction Operators